DTJustice/dispute-resolution-demo/README.md

 Data is to be hosted on [data.qld.gov.au][data] and will be loaded and cached in the browser via JSONP.

+Please note: issues with the CSV format will break the application!!

+It is **highly recommended** that a test page be setup and linked to a test dataset (preferably hosted on staging.qld.gov.au).
+Changes to the CSV data should be manually tested before being published live.

 ### CSV format